Liédson: Return to Brazil

 On 31 January 2011, after having appeared in 310 official matches with Sporting, scoring 174 goals, 33-year-old Liédson returned to his homeland, signing with former club Corinthians.
-He was still allowed to play with the Lions the following Friday, starting and scoring twice against Associação Naval 1º de Maio, in a 3–3 home draw.
+He was still allowed to play with the Lions the following Friday, starting and scoring twice against Naval, in a 3–3 home draw.

 Liédson contributed with ten games in the 2012 Copa Libertadores campaign, scoring once in the 6–0 group stage home win against Deportivo Táchira of Venezuela (immediately after missing a penalty kick) as the Timão won the continental competition for the first time in its history.
 On 31 July, he left Corinthians after both club and player decided not to renew his contract.

 On 2 August 2012, Liédson agreed on a return to Flamengo, signing until December of the following year.
-In late January of the following year he came back to Portugal, joining FC Porto on a loan until the end of the season.
-On 11 May, he was involved in the goal that clinched the title for the Dragons against rivals S.L.
-Benfica in O Clássico; put on as a substitute by manager Vítor Pereira alongside Kelvin, he assisted the youngster's added-time winner.
+In late January of the following year, he came back to Portugal, joining Porto on a loan until the end of the season.
+On 11 May, he was involved in the goal that clinched the title for the Dragons against rivals Benfica in O Clássico; put on as a substitute by manager Vítor Pereira alongside Kelvin, he assisted the youngster's added-time winner.